matsim-vsp/sounding-board-gladbeck/sounding-board/README.md

 ### Build instructions

-Requires NodeJS 16.x and yarn: Install Node for your platform, and then `npm install -g yarn`
+Requires NodeJS 16.x and Python 3.10.
+Newer versions don't work!

 - Clone the repo
-- `yarn install`
+- `nvm use 16`  (install nvm first using npm install -g nvm)
+- `pyenv install 3.10` to install Python 3.10
+- `pyenv local 3.10` to use 3.10
+- `npm ci` to install project dependencies
-- `yarn serve` to run a local dev server
+- `npm run serve` to run your dev server
-- Pushing to `master` branch automatically builds and deploys on URL above.

-The code assumes the site `prefix` is set to `/sounding-board`, this is added to every URL.
-To move the site to a different prefix, edit two files:
+We don't have GitHub actions set up.
+To push a build live:
+- `npm run deploy`

+If you move the build to a different URL you need to change the base prefix in
+- `vite.config.js`
 - `public/404.html`
-- `vite.config.js`

 Have fun,